 - So how does an outstanding warrant affect my eligibility for SSA benefits now?

 - Does being a fleeing felon affect my other public benefits?

 - Does being a fleeing felon affect benefits for my spouse and children?

-- What if I am a child and I am a fleeing felon?
+- What if I am a child and a fleeing felon?

 - I know that I have an outstanding warrant.
 Should I apply for benefits anyway?

-- How far back may SSA suspend my benefits?
+- How far back can SSA suspend my benefits?

 - SSA told me they will suspend my benefits because I am a fleeing felon.
 What can I do?

 - Do I have to respond by a certain time?